seanboe/QuadrupedProject/Hardware/README.md

 # Hardware

+## _Stay Tuned for Version 2!!!!!!!!!!!!!!!!!!_
+__It will very likely feature a [BNO055 chip](https://www.bosch-sensortec.com/products/smart-sensors/bno055/), a BEATIFUL IMU with on-board 9-axis fusion for absolute orientation.
+I am reallllyyyy looking forward to this!__

 This is where all my custom hardware is posted.
 Gerbers for control board V1.0 is already available, and CAD files will be released shortly.

 ## Quadruped Control Board V1.0